Mechree/ML-CS-6840-Project/README.md

 ### Objectives

 Harmful algal blooms (HABs) threaten aquatic ecosystems by reducing water quality and biodiversity.
-This project, led by the team of Aiden Cox, Michael McCain, and Rose Taylor, aims to develop a binary classification model using tabular data to determine whether a given contains an algal bloom.
+This project, led by the team of Aiden Cox, Michael McCain, and Rose Taylor, aims to develop a binary classification model using tabular data to determine whether a given datapoint contains an algal bloom.
 Features such as algal biomass and chlorophyll-a concentration are extracted to train supervised learning algorithms.
-The resulting model provides an automated method to identify HAB presence from senosr data.
+The resulting model provides an automated method to identify HAB presence from sensor data.

 ### Description